How Victoria Beckham Inspired Her Husband's First Beauty Line

 We've covered a feast of new launches dropping in 2018 — and there's a lot more to look forward to on the celebrity front.
 And in between Gigi Hadid's jet-setter makeup collection and Rihanna's universally flatting red lip, there is one more A-lister taking a piece of the beauty pie: David Beckham.

 Starting in March, L'Oréal will launch a freestanding brand created by and for Beckham called House 99.
-Two years in the making, this 13-product collection, ranging between $16 and $27, offers sleek, simple products that look like they belong in the pages of GQ.
+Two years in the making, this 13-product collection offers sleek, simple products that look like they belong in the pages of GQ.
 But don't be fooled.
 These body, skin, and hair grooming essentials are made for all men — even the ones who aren't married to beauty and fashion icons like Victoria Beckham.

 Advertisement